WangCode62/PIT-FWI/README.md

 ***If you would like to explore more experimental results, please run the other main scripts.***

 1.[main_low5.ipynb](./main_low5.ipynb)Demonstrates the inversion results of PIT-FWI under the condition of missing low-frequency information below 5 Hz.
 2.[main_low8.ipynb](./main_low8.ipynb)Demonstrates the inversion results of PIT-FWI under the condition of missing low-frequency information below 8 Hz.
-3.[main_noise10.ipynb](./main_noise10.ipynb)Demonstrates the inversion results of PIT-FWI under the condition of a data signal-to-noise ratio of 10 dB..
+3.[main_noise10.ipynb](./main_noise10.ipynb)Demonstrates the inversion results of PIT-FWI under the condition of a data signal-to-noise ratio of 10 dB.
-4.[main_noise20.ipynb](./main_noise20.ipynb)Demonstrates the inversion results of PIT-FWI under the condition of a data signal-to-noise ratio of 20 dB..
+4.[main_noise20.ipynb](./main_noise20.ipynb)Demonstrates the inversion results of PIT-FWI under the condition of a data signal-to-noise ratio of 20 dB.